Alex Bowman: 2020

-2021
+2021: Move to the No. 48

 Bowman started the 2021 season by winning the pole at the 2021 Daytona 500.
-After an inconsistent start to the year, Bowman won at Richmond after holding off Denny Hamlin and Joey Logano in a late race restart with 12 laps to go, his third career victory and the first time that the No. 48 returned to Victory Lane since Johnson won the 2017 AAA 400 Drive for Autism.
-Three weeks later, Bowman would achieve his second win of the season at the 2021 Drydene 400.
+After an inconsistent start to the year, Bowman won at Richmond after holding off Denny Hamlin and Joey Logano in a late race restart with twelve laps to go, his third career victory and the first time that the No. 48 returned to Victory Lane since Johnson won the 2017 AAA 400 Drive for Autism.
+Three weeks later, Bowman achieved his second win of the season at the 2021 Drydene 400.
 On June 18, Bowman signed a contract extension with Hendrick Motorsports through 2023.
 He won again at the 2021 Pocono Organics CBD 325 when teammate Larson, the leader, blew a tire going into the last corner on the last lap.
 During the playoffs, Bowman made it to the Round of 12, but struggled with poor finishes at Las Vegas and Talladega.
 Following the Charlotte Roval race, he was eliminated from the Round of 8.
 Despite his elimination, Bowman scored his sixth career win at Martinsville.
-He finished the season 14th in the points standings.
+He finished the season fourteenth in the points standings.

-2022
+2022: Concussion

 Bowman's 2022 season began by qualifying 2nd for the 2022 Daytona 500, but he was involved in a lap 63 crash in which he slammed into the flipping car of Harrison Burton.
 He was able to continue, but lost four laps, ultimately finishing 24th.
 The following week, at the WISE Power 400 in Fontana, Bowman was running in the top 10 when he hit the outside wall late in the race, finishing 25th.
-However, he won the 2022 Pennzoil 400 at Las Vegas, his seventh career victory, after battling with teammate Kyle Larson over the last couple laps.
+However, he won the 2022 Pennzoil 400 at Las Vegas, his seventh career victory, after battling with teammate Kyle Larson over the last couple of laps.
 In the race at Circuit of the Americas, Bowman was in the lead heading into turn 19 on the final lap.
 However, Ross Chastain bumped A. J. Allmendinger into Bowman, causing him to go wide and finish second behind Chastain.
 A concussion sustained from his crash at Texas forced him to miss the races at Talladega, Charlotte Roval, Las Vegas, Homestead, and Martinsville, with Noah Gragson filling in the No. 48 for him.
 Due to his injury, Bowman was eliminated in the Round of 12.
 Bowman was cleared to return for the title decider race on October 28.
-He finished the season 16th in the points standings.
+He finished the season sixteenth in the points standings.

-2023

-Bowman began the 2023 season with an fifth place finish at the 2023 Daytona 500.
-On March 15, the No. 48 was served an L2 penalty after unapproved hood louvers were found installed on the car during pre-race inspection at Phoenix; as a result, the team was docked 100 driver and owner points and 10 playoff points.
-In addition, crew chief Blake Harris was suspended for four races and fined 100,000.